 - The board’s proposal on guidelines for remuneration to the management (see below).

-- The board’s proposal regarding resolution on authorisation for the board to resolve on new issue of shares (see below).
+- The board’s proposal regarding resolution on authorization for the board to resolve on new issue of shares with deviation from the shareholders’ pre-emptive rights (see below).

-- The board’s proposal regarding resolution on authorisation for the board of directors to resolve to transfer of own shares (see below).
+- The board’s proposal regarding resolution on authorization for the board to resolve on new issue of shares with pre-emptive rights for the company’s shareholders (see below).

-- The board’s proposal for resolution regarding warrant program, issue of warrants series 2017:1 (see below).
+- The board’s proposal for resolution on the issue of warrants of series 2018:1 (see below).

 The board of directors proposes that the company’s results shall be carried forward.

-The nomination committee, comprising Anders M Hallberg (HealthInvest Partners AB and chairman of the nomination committee), Maria Rengefors (Nordea Fonder), Bo Öberg (shareholder of series A-shares and founder) and the chairman of the Board of Directors of Medivir Anna Malm Bernsten, proposes the following:
+The nomination committee, comprising Maria Rengefors (Nordea Fonder, chairman), Bo Öberg (representative of the company’s former series A shareholders), Bengt Julander (Linc AB) and the chairman of the board of directors, Anna Malm Bernsten, proposes the following:

-- The board of directors shall consist of six members with no deputies.
-The company shall have one auditor without deputy auditors (item 11).
+- The board of directors shall consist of seven members with no deputies.
+The company shall have one auditor without deputy auditors (item 12).

-- The remuneration to the board of directors shall be paid in a total amount of not more than SEK 2,810,000 allocated as follows.
-The chairman shall receive SEK 575,000 and other members which are not employed by the company shall receive SEK 240,000 each.
-Remuneration for work performed in relation to committees is proposed to be paid in a total amount of not more than SEK 735,000, whereof SEK 210,000 shall be allocated to the audit committee (whereof SEK 80,000 to the summoner of the committee and SEK 65,000 to each of the other two members), SEK 115,000 to the remuneration committee (whereof SEK 65,000 to the summoner of the committee and SEK 50,000 to the other member) and SEK 410,000 to the R&D committee (whereof SEK 90,000 to the summoner of the committee and SEK 80,000 to each of the other four members).
-The nomination committee, which considers that it during the coming year may be necessary with extraordinary efforts for the development of the company, proposes that the general meeting approves that board members that for such purpose performs work for the company in addition to the ordinary board work, following resolution by the board, will be able to obtain reasonable compensation for such work, however not exceeding in total SEK 300,000 (item 12).
+- The remuneration to the board of directors shall be paid in a total amount of not more than SEK 2,590,000 allocated as follows.
+The chairman shall receive SEK 625,000 and other members who are not employed by the company shall receive SEK 240,000 each.
+Remuneration for work performed in relation to committees is proposed to be paid in a total amount of SEK 525,000, whereof SEK 230,000 shall be allocated to the audit committee (whereof SEK 80,000 to the chairman of the committee and SEK 75,000 to each of the other two members), SEK 125,000 to the remuneration committee (whereof SEK 75,000 to the chairman of the committee and SEK 50,000 to the other member) and SEK 170,000 to the R&D committee (whereof SEK 90,000 to the chairman of the committee and SEK 80,000 to the other member) (item 13).

-- Re-election of members of the board Anders Ekblom, Anders R Hallberg, Helena Levander and Anna Malm Bernsten and election of Bengt Julander and Bengt Westermark.
-Thomas Axelsson and Johan Harmenberg have declined re-election (item 13).
+- Re-election of members of the board Anders R Hallberg, Bengt Julander, Helena Levander, Anna Malm Bernsten and Bengt Westermark and election of Uli Hacksell and Lennart Hansson as new members of the board.
+Anders Ekblom has declined re-election (item 14).

-- Re-election of the auditing company Öhrlings PricewaterhouseCoopers AB for the period up to the end of the annual general meeting to be held 2018.
-The proposition is in accordance with the audit committee’s recommendation (item 13).
+- Re-election of the auditing company Öhrlings PricewaterhouseCoopers AB.
+The proposition is in accordance with the audit committee’s recommendation (item 14).

 Further information on the proposed members of the board is available at www.medivir.se.

-The nomination committee proposes that the annual general meeting shall resolve to appoint a nomination committee for the annual general meeting 2018 mainly in accordance with the same procedure as the preceding year.
+The nomination committee proposes that the meeting shall resolve to appoint a nomination committee for the annual general meeting 2019 mainly in accordance with the same procedure as the preceding year.